 A day at Playgroup

-I arrive at 9 am, take off my coat, find my photograph on the window to take into the room and I am ready to play!
+I arrive at 8.50 am, take off my coat, find my photograph on the window to take into the room and I am ready to play!
 My keyworker always has a nice smile for me and everyone always says “Hello”.
-We play with some construction when we first arrive until everyone is here.
+Everything is ready for us to play with from when we first arrive.
 I like to build towers with the Duplo, my keyworker often builds towers with me and we see who can build the biggest or tallest, I also like to knock them down!

 Once all of my friends have arrived the door is opened, and we can play inside and outside.
 I sometimes like to help my key worker, she needs help to make the playdough so I help her to measure all of the ingredients into the bowl and we mix it all together with our hands, it’s all squishy and sticky.
 I don’t know how she would manage if I didn’t come to help her!